Aruna-Hewapathirane/Lazarus-FreeVision-Tutorial/01_-_Introduction/10_-_Hello_World/readme.md

-# 01 - Einfuehrung
+# 01 - Introduction
 ## 10 - Hello World

 ![image.png](image.png)

-Ein Hello World mit Free-Vision.
+A Hello World with FreeVision.

-Der Text wird in einer Message-Box ausgegeben.
+The text is displayed in a message box.

 ---